jamespantalones/lambda-layer-latest-aws-sdk/README.md

 ## How to use

-The easiest way would be to simply include `arn:aws:lambda:us-east-1:510875216808:layer:latestAWSSDKLayer:1` in your lambda function
+The easiest way would be to simply include

+`arn:aws:lambda:us-east-1:510875216808:layer:latestAWSSDKLayer:1`

+in your lambda function

 If you want to host yourself on your own Lambda Layers, simply upload the `nodejs.zip` file to a new Lambda Layer and add it in each function you want to use.

+There is only one dependency – AWS-SDK.

 ## To Maybe Do Soon: